 Build quality, ergonomics:

 This lens has an excellent value compare to the price.
 One of the best deal in Canon line-up.
 This lens is why someone choose Canon system over Nikon or other systems.
+The similar quality at this price point you simply cannot get at any camera system.
 If you need this focal length and have a budget for this lens, this lens is highly recommended.

 Compare to the bigger brother the Canon Ef 70-200 f2.8L (Not the II version) this lens has essentially equal picture quality, but even bit better in the contrast department.
 Of course it is not as good as the primes: The 135 f2 L or the 200 f2.8 L, but this lens is much more versatile.
 On Full frame body the focal length is extremely good, but can expect heavy vignetting at f4 aperture.
 The lens is sharpest at the long end at f5.6 aperture.
 The colours are very nice.
 The difference in optical quality compare to the above mentioned primes are small: the primes has a little better contrast, and sharpness and the primes are better in the corners.
 The f4 aperture is not as good to create background blur(bokeh) as the f2.8 lenses.